openshift/origin-aggregated-logging/deployment/README.md

 ### Fluentd

 Fluentd is deployed with no replicas.
-Once you have ElasticSearch running as desired, scale fluentd to every node to feed logs into ES.
-The example below would be for a cluster with 3 nodes; substitute the actual number of nodes in your cluster.
+Once you have ElasticSearch running as desired, label the nodes to deploy Fluentd to in order to feed logs into ES.
+The example below would be to label a node named 'ip-172-18-2-170.ec2.internal' using the default Fluentd nodeselector.

-    $ oc scale dc/logging-fluentd --replicas=3
+    $ oc label node/ip-172-18-2-170.ec2.internal logging-infra-fluentd=true

+Alternatively, you can label all nodes with the following:

-    $ oc scale rc/logging-fluentd-1 --replicas=3
+    $ oc label node --all logging-infra-fluentd=true

-Kubernetes is developing a method of scheduling a pod to dynamically run on every node (even as they come and go), but it is not yet available.
-As a workaround in the mean time, this implementation simply deploys an ordinary replication controller that should be manually scaled up or down as nodes come and go.
-The pod reserves a host port (1095 - which it does not actually listen on) in order to prevent multiple instances from running on the same node.
-However any pods that cannot be scheduled are still defined in the list of pods and may be perceived as clutter.
-This is only a workaround until the proper method of deployment is available.

 ### Kibana